GambiaRising

 Picture

-Lamin Cham is the Peace Corps' IT Specialist.
+Lamin Cham is the Peace Corps' IT Specialist and is a member of the Board of Directors of Gambia Rising Gambia.
 Reliable, committed and professional, in his spare time, he assists GambiaRising both with its banking and paying school fees for some of the students we support in the Kombo (the capital area) and also as its IT advisor in The Gambia.
 Lamin also coordinates the receipt of student and school supplies from the U.S. (Nb: although Lamin is employed by Peace Corps and a number of returned and current Peace Corps volunteers assist with our program, there is no formal relationship between Peace Corps and GambiaRising, and Lamin and others work on the program on their own time.)

 Isatou Camara